leogachimu/Microsoft-Movie-Business-Analysis/README.md

 ### Data Analysis
 I transformed the data into DataFrames using the Pandas library in Python and I performed different transformations and analyses to suit my goals.
 ### Data Visualization
-I used various visualization methods such as bar plots, histogram, and scatter plot to display my findings and facilitate interpretation.
+I used various visualization methods such as bar plots, histograms, and scatter plots to display my findings and facilitate interpretation.
 ### Data Interpretation
 I interpreted the various findings and visualizations to build a recommendation for Microsoft.